spraakbanken/sparv/README.md

 pip install -e .[dev]
 ```

-Now with the virtual environment activated you can run `pytest` from the sparv-pipeline directory.
+Now with the virtual environment activated you can run `pytest` from the `sparv` directory.
 You can run
 particular tests using the provided markers (e.g. `pytest -m swe` to run the Swedish tests only) or via substring
 matching (e.g. `pytest -k "not slow"` to skip the slow tests).